filipinascimento/dataviz/README.md

 If you have suggestions, criticism or feedback on improving the course, please feel free to share them with us.
 You can use Slack or use the anonymous feedback form: [TBD].

-## Final Project
+# Final Project

-You can choose your own project topic (or as a team), but it is a good idea to talk it over with your instructor.
-You must deliver a final report that shows your findings and clearly explains how you created your visualizations.
-This will prove your understanding of visualization methods and your skill in using them to make visual data presentations.
+You can choose your own project topic individually or as a team.
+If you're working as a team, we will assist with team formation if needed.
+It's strongly recommended that you discuss your topic with the instructor and TAs for guidance.

+## Deliverables

+### 1. Project Proposal (Midterm)
+Midway through the course, you must submit a short **1-page project proposal**.
+This will outline:
+- Your chosen topic.
+- The problem or question you aim to address.
+- Your planned approach for creating visualizations.

+The proposal is flexible (you can change your mind later) and intended to help you refine your ideas and receive feedback before proceeding further.

+### 2. Final Report
+A detailed report that:
+- Outlines your findings.
+- Clearly explains the process you followed to create your visualizations.
+- Demonstrates your understanding of visualization methods and your ability to use them effectively for visual data presentations.

+### 3. Presentation
+A presentation of your work, which includes:
+- **Duration**: 5–10 minutes, followed by a short Q&A session.
+- **Note**: The exact presentation time will depend on the total number of teams formed.

 ### Recommended Books and Resources
 Here are some highly recommended books and resources on Data Visualization and general Data Science with Python: